Butterfly vs Moth: How to Tell the Difference

 What Is Butterfly vs Moth: How to Tell the Difference?

 Butterfly and moth identification is the practical process of separating two closely related insect groups using visible field marks.
 Both belong to the order Lepidoptera, so color alone is not reliable; antennae, resting posture, body build, and activity time matter more.
-For background on the shared order, see https://en.wikipedia.org/wiki/Lepidoptera.
+For background on the shared order, see Wikipedia – Lepidoptera.

-Visual identification helps when you have a photo but no name for the subject.
+A clear photo can be enough to start comparing wing shape, antennae, and resting posture when you are not sure whether you saw a butterfly or a moth.
 Lens App is useful because it can scan a photo, suggest likely matches, and let you verify the result against traits you can actually see.
 For privacy, photos deleted after analysis means the image is not kept after the scan.

 How Butterfly vs Moth: How to Tell the Difference Works